 The same holds true for a company’s culture.

-Technology has improved access to education so much that one can earn their Bachelor’s and Master’s degrees without ever stepping foot on a school campus.
-Sure, you can take a more traditional route and go through a college or university, but the amount of free content exceeds anything you could get in a classroom setting.
+You now have access to education so that one can earn their degrees without ever stepping foot on a campus.
+Sure, you can take a more traditional route and go through a college or university.
+On the other hand, the amount of free content exceeds anything you could get in a classroom setting.
 And you can learn it when you want!

 The gatekeepers of knowledge are becoming irrelevant.